Not All Attributes are Created Equal: $d_{\mathcal{X}}$-Private Mechanisms for Linear Queries: -Private Mechanisms for Linear Queries

 For a given histogram $x$ and a given utility measure $u: \mathbb{R}^N \times \mathcal{R} \rightarrow \mathbb{R}$, let $\star_u \br{x} = \max_{r \in \mathcal{R}}{u\br{x,r}}$ denote the maximum utility score of any element $r \in \mathcal{R}$ with respect to histogram $x$.
 Below we generalize the Theorem 3.11 from \cite{dwork2014algorithmic}: \begin{theorem} Fixing a database $x$, let $\mathcal{R}_{\star_{u'}} = \bc{r \in \mathcal{R} : u'\br{x,r} = \star_{u'} \br{x}}$ denote the set of elements in $\mathcal{R}$ which attain utility score $\star_{u'} \br{x}$.
 Also define $\delta_{u,u'} := \max_{x,r}{\abs{u\br{x,r} - u'\br{x,r}}}$.
 Then for $\textnormal{\textsf{Z}} = \mathcal{M}_{\mathrm{Exp},c}\br{x , u'}$, with probability at least $1 - e^{-t}$, we have

 Since we always have $\abs{\mathcal{R}_{\star_{u'}}} \geq 1$, we get

 \end{theorem}

+The proofs of the above two theorems are given in Appendix~\ref{app:exp-mech}.
 The exponential mechanism is a natural building block for designing complex $\epsilon$-differentially private mechanisms.
-Next we consider two instantiations of the above variant of exponential mechanism, namely small database mechanism \cite{blum2013learning}, and multiplicative weights exponential mechanism \cite{hardt2012simple}.
-The main trick is that we need to choose appropriate $\mathcal{R}$ and the utility function $u'$.
+Next we consider two data release mechanisms (i.e., offline synthetic data generation mechanisms) which use the Laplace and/or the expoential mechanism as building blocks.
+These are the $d_\mathcal{X}$-private variants of the small database mechanism \cite{blum2013learning}, and multiplicative weights exponential mechanism \cite{hardt2012simple}.

-\subsubsection{$d_{\mathcal{X}}$-Private Small Database Mechanism}
+\subsection{$d_{\mathcal{X}}$-Private Small Database Mechanism}

 Here we consider the problem of answering a large number of real valued linear queries $q:\mathbb{N}^N \rightarrow \mathbb{R}$ of the form $q\br{x} = \ip{q}{x}$ (where $q \in \mathbb{R}^N$, and $x \in \mathbb{N}^N$) from class $\mathcal{Q}$ via synthetic histogram/database release.
 For this problem \cite{blum2013learning} have proposed and studied a simple $\epsilon$-differentially private small database mechanism, which is an instantiation of exponential mechanism.
 They have used a utility function $u: \mathbb{N}^N \times \mathcal{R} \rightarrow \mathbb{R}$ (with $\mathcal{R} = \bc{y \in \mathbb{N}^N : \norm{y}_1 = \frac{\log{\abs{\mathcal{Q}}}}{\alpha^2}}$) defined as $u\br{x,y} := - \max_{q \in \mathcal{Q}}{\abs{q\br{x} - q\br{y}}}$.